baintonw/module-one-final-project-guidelines-nyc-web-051319/README.md

-# TV Tracker CLI
+# Buffy Buddies CLI

-TV Tracker is a CLI that tracks the shows you watch episode by episode via the command line
+Buffy Buddies is a CLI that serves as a personalized Buffy the Vampire Slayer database.

-TV Tracker lets you:
+Buffy Buddies lets you:

-  • rate shows
+  • rate and review episodes of Buffy the Vampire Slayer

+  • write and access your user data

-  • maintain a queue
+  • write a short biography

-  • finish episodes

-  • interact with show data
+  • interact with episode data

 ## Installation

-Simply fork and clone this repository to begin using TV Tracker in the command line.
+Fork and clone this repository, and install the following gems to begin using Buffy Buddies in the command line.

+The gems required for this program are:

+  • audite >= 0.4.0

+  • catpix >= 0.2.0

+  • colorize >= 0.8.1

 ## Credits
 Created by Will (@baintonw) & Mary (@marycriv) for the Module 1 final project at Flatiron School.